luispabon/wdisplays/README.md

 ### Help, I get errors and/or crashes!

-Make sure your wlroots and sway are up-to-date.
-Particularly, you need a git revision of wlroots from [this commit](https://github.com/swaywm/wlroots/commit/724b5e1b8d742a8429f4431ae1a55d7d26cb92ae) (or later) or your compositor may crash when adding/removing displays.
-Alternatively, you can try to disable the "Show Screen Contents" option.
+Make sure your wlroots is at version 0.7.0 or later.

 ### I'm using Sway, why aren't my display settings saved when I log out?